-

 Are third parties allowed to fund litigation in your jurisdiction?
 If so, are there any restrictions on this and can third party funders be made liable for the costs incurred by the other side?

-The first way is that the funder and the party agree that the funder will receive a share of the amount awarded to the party if the party prevails in the proceedings.
-If the funded party does not prevail, the party is usually not obliged to reimburse the funder for its expenses.
+The first option is that the funder and the party agree that, in the event of success, the funder will receive a share of the awarded amount.
+Conversely, in the event of an unsuccessful outcome, the party is generally not obliged to reimburse the funder for its expenses.

 -